-Judy in the 2019/20 tax year in addition to her salary of £29,000 was paid an amount of £1,500 as a dividend.
-As this is less than the dividend allowance for 2019/20 Judy has no further tax to pay on the dividend income.
+Judy in the 2019/20 tax year in addition to her salary of £27,000 was paid an amount of £1,500 as a dividend.
+As the dividend amount is less than the dividend allowance for 2019/20 Judy has no further tax to pay on the dividend income.

 If, however, the dividend income was £7,500 then Judy would have to pay tax on £5,500 of dividend income at the basic rate for dividends.